cnrancher/docs/content/rancher/v2.x/cn/cluster-provisioning/imported-clusters/_index.md

 ---
-title: 导入Kubernetes Clusters
+title: 4 - 导入Kubernetes Clusters
-weight: 2300
+weight: 4
-aliases:
-  - /rancher/v2.x/en/tasks/clusters/import-cluster/

 ---

 You can import an existing Kubernetes cluster and then manage it using Rancher.